seanald15d/stackExample/README.md

-# stackExample
+# stackAnalysis
-An initial analysis of stack overflow questions, comments, and answers.
+An analysis of Stack Overflow communications collected from their API.